Elleined/angular-notes/README.md

 <component-name>.component.css (Metadata)
 - Contains the css styles

+<component-name>.routes.ts
+- Contains the component routes/ navigation to other components

 ## Benefits of Components
 - Separates html, css, and javascript files but works together
 - Seamless in browser navigation